-Emily Wardill’s films, photographs, and objects probe the complexity of perception and communication, the question of the truth content of reality, and the displacements of substance and form effected by the individual nature of the imagination.
+Emily Wardill’s films, photographs, and objects probe the complexity of perception and communication, the question of how reality appears authentic to us, and the displacements of substance and form effected by the individual nature of the imagination.
 Her work has won acclaim for the sensual and psychologically fraught yet fractured narratives which she constructs.
-The films that Wardill started making in the mid-2000s are typically defined by a narrative framework, but the plots as such tend to be secondary.
-The focus is on other aspects: the mechanics of storytelling, language as a malleable medium, and the interplay between gesture and word.
+The films that she started making in the mid-2000s are typically defined by a narrative framework, but the plots as such tend to be secondary.
+The focus is on other aspects: the mechanics of storytelling, the relationship of imaginary space to language and the interplay between gesture and word.

-In the film I gave my love a cherry that had no stone (2016), a male dancer is seen wobbling and lurching through the twilit foyer of the Calouste Gulbenkian Foundation in Lisbon.
-His movements were shot using a hand operated camera and a drone.
-The camera glides through the modernist interior and emerges as an actor in its own right.
-A bodiless white shirt appears as a third character, floating across the room and puffing itself up, a phantom body.
-The material and the immaterial, bodily and human presence or agency get mixed up in a space where time itself is able to make huge jumps backward and forward.
+In the second film in the exhibition, I gave my love a cherry that had no stone (2016), a male dancer is seen wobbling and lurching through the twilit foyer of the Calouste Gulbenkian Foundation in Lisbon.
+His movements were shot by a camera person pretending to be a drone and a drone pretending to be immaterial.
+The camera glides through the modernist interior and takes on the nature of a figure in its own right.
+An empty white shirt appears as a third character, floating across the room and becoming embodied with air.
+The material and the invisible human presence or agency get mixed up in a space where time itself is able to make huge jumps backward and forward.